banks1990/modular-music-visualizer/README.md

 # Modular Music Visualizer

 An attempt to make a free (as in freedom) and open source music visualization After Effects-like tool for the music production community.

-Currently I only officially support the Linux OS / environment, though potentially it can be run on Windows without much issue apart from installing a few dependencies, more info below.
+#### Audio + MMV configuration script = Final video

+I gently ask you to read about the [Free Software Definition / Philosophy](https://www.gnu.org/philosophy/free-sw.html) and join us!! :)

+This project wasn't extensively tested on Windows, feedback appreciated.

 ## Small showcase